DigitalPublishingToolkit/Money-Lab-Reader/docs/1_1-Hart_Keith.md

 internationalization of economic relations, and people migrated in large numbers all over the world.
-Money seemed to be the dominant social force in human affairs; and this could be attributed to its greater freedom of movement as the boundaries of society were extended outward—then by new means of transport and communication and colonial empire, now by the digital revolution and transnational corporations.
-The main difference is that the late-19th century was driven by a bureaucratic revolution which led to the centralization of politics and production; whereas a century later these same bureaucracies are being dismantled by a neoliberalism powered by the digital revolution in communications.
+Money seemed to be the dominant social force in human affairs; and this could be attributed to its greater freedom of movement as the boundaries of society were extended outward — then by new means of transport and communication and colonial empire, now by the digital revolution and transnational corporations.
+The main difference is that the late 19th century was driven by a bureaucratic revolution which led to the centralization of politics and production; whereas a century later these same bureaucracies are being dismantled by a neoliberalism powered by the digital revolution in communications.